Wan-Ling-Chen/Business-Automation-Insight-Logs-Extractor/README.md

-# BAI Extraction Utility ＆ ProcessMining Demo
+# Business Automation Insight (BAI) Extraction Utility ＆ ProcessMining Demo
 A simple utility to extract Business Automation Insight (BAI) instance data (from Elasticsearch) and export it as a CSV.